Kroc/v80/README.md

 - No Macros!
 Use copy + Paste
 - No linker.
 You don't need one
 - No decimal numbers.
 Let's face it, you think in hexadecimal anyway
+- No floating point numbers.
+Have you _tried_ coding floats on an 8-bit CPU??

 ## Syntax